Vortex collapses for the Euler and Quasi-Geostrophic Models: Introduction

 with $\Gamma$ the classical Gamma function.
 Nevertheless, a problem arises from the singularity of the speed in~\eqref{eq:vorticity Dirac in speed}.
 Since the vorticity is concentrated in one point then it is usually assumed that it does not interact with itself but only with the vortices that are at a positive distance.
 We derive that the differential equation describing the evolution of the position of the vortices is given by

-In the work~\cite[Part 4]{Marchioro_Pulvirenti_1984}, the authors only consider the case $s=1$ corresponding to the two-dimensional Euler equation.
-We are going to generalize some of their results to more general kernel profiles $G$ that include the quasi-geostro\-phic case.
+where $\nabla G(|x|)$ is a shortcut for the gradient of the function $x\mapsto G(|x|)$.
+This useful notation is coming from the reference work~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994}.
+In the other cases and to avoid ambiguity, the gradient of a function will be denoted using the variable in subscript: $\nabla_{x_i}$.
+We are going to generalize some of the results in~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994} to more general kernel profiles $G$ that include the quasi-geostro\-phic case.
 In the sequel, the function $G:\RR_+^\ast\to\RR$ is assumed to be chosen such that~\eqref{eq:vortex equation} satisfy the hypothesis of the Cauchy-Lipschitz theorem (also known as Picard-Lindelöf theorem) as long as the distances between vortices remain positive. \begin{definition}[Set of collapses] The set of initial datum such that two or more vortices collapse on the interval of time $[0,T)$ is defined by

 We then set

 The set $\mC$ is called the \emph{set of collapses} and $T_X$ is the time of collapse associated to the initial datum $X\in\mC.$ Note that these sets depend on the choice of the kernel $G$. \end{definition} The point-vortex differential equation~\eqref{eq:vortex equation} is well-defined for all initial datum $X\in\RR^{2N}\setminus\mC$.
 If we restrict the analysis to a bounded interval of time $[0,T)$ then it is well-defined for all initial datum $X\in\RR^{2N}\setminus\mC_T$, which eventually allows us to study a possible vortex collapse at time $t=T.$